wp-plugins/multiple-roles/readme.txt

 This plugin allows you to select multiple roles for a user - something that WordPress already supports "under the hood", but doesn't provide a user interface for.

-User edit screens will display a checklist of roles instead of the default role dropdown.
+User edit and Add new user screens will display a checklist of roles instead of the default role dropdown.
 The main user list screen will also display all roles a user has.

+It supports well Multisite mode
 That's it.
 No extra settings.
 This plugin is a good complement to other user plugins that don't support multiple roles, such as <a href="https://wordpress.org/plugins/members/">Members</a>.

 == Installation ==